fj2-williamson/Lab-2/README.md

 # Lab-2 Part-2
+Evidence includes: Working sections of code,
+Picture evidence of the NUCLEO Board and accompanying circuit, Video evidence of components and flashing LEDs on the NUCLEO board, Flow charts and pseudocode,
-Includes all pseudocode, picture and video evidence of outputs and the code produced.
+Video evidence of interactions and input-output responces.